 - There are reasonable controls to ensure the integrity, accuracy, authenticity, and reliability of the electronic personnel files

 - The electronic records are maintained in reasonable order, in a safe and accessible place, and in a manner that they may be readily inspected or examined.

-- The electronic records are readily convertible into legible and readable paper copies as may be needed to satisfy reporting and disclosure requirements.
+- The electronic employee files are readily convertible into legible and readable paper copies as may be needed to satisfy reporting and disclosure requirements.

-- The electronic recordkeeping system is not subject, in whole or in part, to any agreement or restriction that would directly or indirectly compromise or limit a person’s ability to comply with any reporting and disclosure requirement.
+- The electronic personnel file system is not subject, in whole or in part, to any agreement or restriction that would directly or indirectly compromise or limit a person’s ability to comply with any reporting and disclosure requirement.

 - Adequate records management practices are established and implemented (e., providing a secure storage environment, creating back-up electronic copies and selecting an off-site storage location, observing a quality assurance program evidenced by regular evaluations of the electronic recordkeeping system including periodic checks of electronically maintained or retained records, and retaining paper copies of records that cannot be clearly, accurately or completely transferred to an electronic recordkeeping system).

-On the whole, if this electronic document policy and these processes are followed, organizations will be poised to justify and defend their paperless retention program.
-Ideally, if your organization has the resources, most of the above noted requirements can be outsourced to records and information storage vendors that specialize in ensuring these imaging and retention protocols.
+On the whole, if this electronic document policy and these processes are followed, organizations will be poised to justify and defend their electronic retention policy.
+Ideally, if your organization has the resources, most of the above-noted requirements can be outsourced to records and information storage vendors that specialize in ensuring these imaging and retention protocols.